 If you have created a My Social Security account online, you can check your earnings record any time.
 If you don’t yet have an account, go to www.socialsecurity.gov/myaccount to create one.

 It’s also important to be aware that there is a statute of limitations on correcting your record, though there are exceptions.
 An earnings record can be corrected up to three years, three months and 15 days after the year in which the wages were paid or the self-employment income was earned from goods sold, services rendered or work performed.
-Among the reasons that your earnings record can be revised after the time limit are to correct an entry listed by fraud, a mechanical or clerical error, and a range of other specific situations you can check here.
+Among the reasons that your earnings record can be revised after the time limit are to correct an entry listed by fraud, a mechanical or clerical error, and a range of other specific situations.